AnnulusGames/RandomExtensions/README.md

 [![NuGet](https://img.shields.io/nuget/v/RandomEx.svg)](https://www.nuget.org/packages/RandomEx)
 [![Releases](https://img.shields.io/github/release/AnnulusGames/RandomExtensions.svg)](https://github.com/AnnulusGames/RandomExtensions/releases)

-Random Extensions is a library that provides functionality for pseudorandom number generation for .NET/Unity.
+Random Extensions is a library that provides functionality for pseudorandom number generation for .NET and Unity.

 .NET has a built-in `Random` class, but it is not sufficient in terms of functionality and contains complex implementations and unnecessary abstractions due to compatibility issues.